ehrpg/qstar/docs/index.md

 Receiving damage while the health pool is at zero instantly kills the character.

 Health is determined by rolling a number of dice equal to your **Might rank** and then adding the base health pool of your race to the results.
-Which dice is rolled is also determined by race.
+Which dice are rolled is also determined by race.

 Health cannot recovered by resting, and requires external methods (medicine,